 “Despite what your feelings may be telling you, the pain you’re experiencing may be a chapter in your life, but it will not be all there is to your life.
 Don’t let your thoughts confuse a chapter with the whole book.” – Brittney Moses

 I decided to write a different piece for Abundance of Abby.
-I had so many different people send in stories and it was amazing to read all of their own perspectives.
-At one point, I had to stop taking everyones and save them for another day and post!!
 I hope this blog post touches you as you read it, the same way it did for me while I read everyone’s stories and typed them out.
 To everyone who helped me – thank you.
-You are all beautiful and kind souls and I appreciate you trusting me to write and post your innermost thoughts.
-You are so appreciated!!
+I appreciate you trusting me to write and post your innermost thoughts.
+Some confessions are heartbreaking.
+Others all beautiful.
+All are a reminder to be kind to yourself.

 - “I’d tell myself to not worry so much about pleasing other people, because there are going to be people you can’t please.
 And they might have opinions about you that you can’t change, but just remember that those aren’t neccesarily the opinions that count!”